Groeninge Museum, Bruges, Belgium

 In better times, after re-opening: A visit with your own art historian, traveling in for you.

 Please note, this is a high level offer.
 Practicalities: I live in Amsterdam, Holland and do NOT run a travel agency.
 I do however provide Fabulous international museum tours.
 The plan is that you contract me for one or more days as your private ‘Professore’ and offer full transport to that city, plus hotel accommodation in the same place you will stay.
 We will spend quality time together in mornings and early afternoons.
+Please book a time slot ticket for yourself and for the guide.
+New: Private Audio system available.

 1. Expensive option: You can hire me and I will fly in to be your own outstanding private “Professore”.
 At your cost, I will fly in especially for you and I will guide you after spending a hotel night.
 And then a very memorable museum visit or two.